Light-Wizzard/QtLingo/README.md

 Windows (Tested on 7 and 10 let me know if 8 works): Download zip and extract it, and run the file QtLingo.exe inside of the deploy AppDir folder.

-Apple not test since I do not have one.
+Apple not test because I do not have one.

 # Documentaion